SecurityChef/Garcon/readme.md

 SQL injection and other types of injects are among the common techniques to attack web applications, taint analysis uses Steensgaard-style pointer analysis to compute taint propagation information and thus identify vulnerabilities in the source code.
+The project features a taint condition analysis and tries to output not only the potential vulnerability but also the condition associated with it.
 The popularity of PHP in the domain of web development makes it the target of this project.

 The intuitive solution is to embed the analysis inside the PHP interpreter,